-Now this is a really great idea that has made it possible to have a toilet which can be fitted just about anywhere in the home, basement or small cupboard which you are designing to be a cloakroom area.
+Macerator pumps are a really great idea that has made it possible to have a toilet fitted just about anywhere in the home.

 A macerator is a waste disposal unit and pump, and is commonly used to remove waste and paper waste when access to the main sewage network is impossible or would cost too much money.
 Mains toilet are gernerally located above the sewage pipe, as building regulations dictate that waste from the toilet must pass vertically straight to the sewage outlet.
 This isn’t usually a problem in existing bathrooms, and it may be possible to install a ground floor toilet in such a position where you can get the required access to the mains sewage.
 However, for en-suite bathrooms, basements, and where an additional cloakroom cannot be fed straight to the main sewer, an alternative method of waste disposal is required.